Cornell-MAE-UG/fa25-portfolio-isabellapensabene/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+I am a mechanical engineering student and am currently the Suspension Subteam Lead on Cornell Baja Racing.
+I am excited about engineering in specifically automotive and aerospace applicaitons!
 ---

 #### Education